The doubts due to Facebook “Project Libra” are understandable because it looks Libra won’t be decentralized as a regular cryptocurrency.

 And there is a wallet named Calibra where the Libra is supposed to be stored.

 Behind this, according to some experts, this system could provide Facebook access to extremely large financial information.
 Having Facebook’s reputation on our mind, can we trust that such information will not be misused?
-With very strong reason we have some doubt.
+With very strong reason we have some doubts.

 On the other hand, we are dealing with the most powerful company in the world.